 Sales.
-The Company sells to customers in the North American market with separate sales forces targeted at delivering value added lighting solutions and services to various customer, channel, and geographic segments.
-As of August 31, 2013, these sales forces consist of approximately 250 company-employed salespeople and a network of approximately 150 independent sales agencies, each of which employs numerous salespeople.
+The Company sells lighting products and solutions to customers in the North American market utilizing numerous sales forces based on the channel served and geography.
+As of August 31, 2014, these sales forces consisted of approximately 280 company-employed salespeople and a network of approximately 170 independent sales agencies, each of which employs numerous salespeople.
 The Company also operates separate European sales forces, including independent international sales agencies, and an international sales group coordinating export sales outside of North America and Europe.

 Marketing.
-The Company markets its portfolio to end users in multiple channels through a broad spectrum of marketing and promotional vehicles, including direct customer contact, trade shows, on-site training, print advertising in industry publications, product brochures and other literature, as well as the Internet and other electronic media.
+The Company markets its portfolio and service capabilities to end users in multiple channels through a broad spectrum of marketing and promotional vehicles, including direct customer contact, trade shows, on-site training, print advertising in industry publications, product brochures and other literature, as well as the Internet and social media.
 The Company owns and operates training and display facilities in several locations throughout North America and Europe designed to enhance the lighting knowledge of customers and industry professionals.